kaosat-dev/Blenvy/tools/blenvy/old.md

 ### Existing components & custom properties

 * If you already have components defined manualy in Blender inside **custom properties** you will need to define them again using the UI!
-* avoid mixing & matching: if you change the values of **custom properties** that also have a component, the custom property will be **overriden** every time you change the component's value
+* avoid mixing & matching: if you change the values of **custom properties** that also have a component, the custom property will be **overridden** every time you change the component's value
 * you can of course still use non component custom properties as always, this add-on will only impact those that have corresponding Bevy components